LazaUK/SLM-Phi-3-MLFlow/README.md

 Usage: {'prompt_tokens': 11, 'completion_tokens': 73, 'total_tokens': 84}
 ```
-4. In the Step 3 of the Option 2 above, we let MLFlow package to generate model's signature from a given input example.
-Our MLFlow wrapper's signature will look like this.
+4. In Step 3 of Option 2 above, we allow the MLFlow package to generate the model’s signature from a given input example.
+Our MLFlow wrapper's signature will look like this:
 ``` Python
 {inputs:
   ['prompt': string (required)],